Proyas21/Contact-Manager/readme.md

 # Usage

 ```
-Usage: lab.exe <COMMAND>
+Usage: conman.exe <COMMAND>

 Commands:
   add     Add a contact
+  delete  Delete a contact
-  show
+  show    Shows all contacts
   help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information